EPCCed/APT-python4hpc/lectures/02/README.md

 # Numba performance - `nopython` mode

 - JIT-decorated function faster if:
-  - All native types of objects in function code can be inferred
+  - All underlying types of objects in function code can be inferred
   - No new Python objects created in function code

-- Then:
+- Because then:
-  - Function code does not need Python interpreter Python/C API for type checking or Python object handling
+  - Function code does not require the Python interpreter, e.g. for type checking or Python object handling
   - Numba can compile entire function into machine code with LLVM to execute without using Python interpreter

 - "`nopython=True`" in `@jit` decorator means code won't execute otherwise
-  - Should enforce for best performance (modify code if needed to pass)
+  - Should enforce for best performance (forced to modify code until it executes)

 - Without "`nopython=True`" non-LLVM-compilable code executed by Python interpreter
   - Numba still tries to compile some parts, e.g. `for` loops